HITRUST Assurance Program and Certification FAQs

 The HITRUST CSF helps healthcare organizations address these questions by providing an extensive mapping of the CSF controls to the HIPAA Security Rule’s standards and implementation specifications, many of which are mapped to multiple controls.
 And the CSF controls themselves consist of multiple, specific requirements contained in multiple levels.
 By implementing the HITRUST CSF control requirements that are applicable to an organization based on its specific organizational, system and regulatory risk factors, each and every standard and implementation specification in the Security Rule is addressed in a very complete and robust way.

 To provide the most complete assurances that the HIPAA Security Rule’s standards and implementation specifications have been addressed, organizations may conduct a comprehensive assessment of all their applicable CSF requirements in MyCSF, HITRUST’s online, GRC-based assessment tool.
-However, organizations may also use a baseline assessment used for CSF Certification as part of the HITRUST CSF Assurance Program to provide reasonable assurances the organization has satisfied the Rule’s requirements.
+However, organizations may also use a baseline assessment used for HITRUST Certification as part of the HITRUST Assurance Program to provide reasonable assurances the organization has satisfied the Rule’s requirements.
 This is because the assessment addresses 65 high-risk controls (out of a total of 135 for security) that map to each and every standard and implementation specification in the Rule.

-For more information on the use of targeted assessments like the baseline assessment for CSF Certification, refer to the FAQ on risk analysis.
+For more information on the use of targeted assessments like the baseline assessment for HITRUST Certification, refer to the FAQ on risk analysis.
 For additional information on risk vs. compliance-based assessments, refer to the guide to Understanding HITRUST’s Approach to Risk vs. Compliance-based Information Protection.
 A complete mapping of the HITRUST CSF to the HIPAA Security, Data Breach and Privacy Rules can be found in a spreadsheet provided in HITRUST’s downloadable CSF package via the License Agreement landing page.

 For more information, refer to the HITRUST C-level overview.

 No, and this is a common misconception.
-In many cases the overall assessment costs associated with information security and privacy assessments conducted under the HITRUST CSF Assurance Program are less than other comparable third-party assessments.
-The alignment between the HITRUST CSF and CSF Assurance programs allows a single CSF assessment report to support multiple objectives, such as a HIPAA risk assessment, an assessment and certification against the NIST Cybersecurity Framework, and AICPA SOC 2® reports.
+In many cases the overall assessment costs associated with information security and privacy assessments conducted under the HITRUST Assurance Program are less than other comparable third-party assessments.
+The alignment between the HITRUST CSF and HITRUST Assurance programs allows a single HITRUST assessment report to support multiple objectives, such as a HIPAA risk assessment, an assessment and certification against the NIST Cybersecurity Framework, and AICPA SOC 2® reports.
 In addition, the same report can be accepted by multiple external parties (such as business partners, government agencies), thereby reducing the costs in comparison with the multiple assessments organizations must normally support.

 For a fair comparison of costs, one should consider various factors such as: